quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 Law and regulation questions

-As set out in the Health and Care Act 2022, the government is also required to publish a Code of Practice to provide guidance about how to meet this new legal requirement for training on learning disability and autism.
+As set out in the Health and Care Act 2022, the government was required publish a Code of Practice to provide guidance about how to meet this legal requirement for training on learning disability and autism.

-The government has now closed the consultation on the draft Oliver McGowan Code of Practice.
-The consultation feedback is now being anaylsed.
-For more information and updates, visit the gov.uk Oliver McGowan code of practice consultation webpage.
+The government completed the consultation on the draft Oliver McGowan Code of Practice in 2023.
+The consultation feedback was analysed and considered before finalising the Oliver McGowan Code of Practice, which will guide providers on how to meet the new legislative training requirement.
+For more information and updates, visit the gov.uk Oliver McGowan code of practice webpage

-42. Who does the new requirement in the Health and Care Act 2022 apply to?
+56. Who does the requirement in the Health and Care Act 2022 apply to?

 Staff in administrative and support roles are considered to be part of the delivery of regulated activity as they work alongside more direct support staff.
 Consideration should be given to what training is appropriate to the person’s role.

-43. What will the Code of Practice say?
+57. What does the Code of Practice cover?

-The government has now closed the consultation on the draft Oliver McGowan Code of Practice.
-The consultation feedback is now being anaylsed.
-For more information and updates, visit the gov.uk Oliver McGowan code of practice consultation webpage.
+Following the consultation, the Oliver McGowan Code of Practice was published in June 2025.
+For more information and updates, visit the gov.uk Oliver McGowan code of practice webpage

 Service providers were already required to provide appropriate training for their staff to enable them to carry out the duties they are employed to perform.
 This is set out in Regulation 18: Staffing – Care Quality Commission (cqc.org.uk) of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.